-When summer weather arrives, many Winnipeggers take advantage of the heat by taking a dip in a pool, while others seek out activities on Winnipeg’s many waterways, such as boating, kayaking, or canoeing.
+When summer weather arrives, many Winnipeggers take advantage of the heat by taking a dip in a pool.
+Others seek out activities on our many waterways, such as boating, kayaking, or canoeing.

 However you beat the heat, it's important to do so safely and responsibly.
 Each year, the Winnipeg Fire Paramedic Service (WFPS) responds to approximately 150 water rescue calls.
 Not surprisingly, the summer months are the busiest for these types of calls.
-Newcomers to Canada are particularly at risk, as they may be unfamiliar with the hazards water can present and the steps needed to stay safe.
+Newcomers to Canada are particularly at risk.
+They may be unfamiliar with the hazards water can present and the steps needed to stay safe.

 We want everyone spending time outdoors and being active, but we want them to do so safely.
 By following simple safety strategies we can prevent tragedy.